The Orca Cola Championship Rulebook

-1. Starting OCC teams must be created completely fresh, with no games played (of any kind), no SPPs on their players, and no prior market transactions or stadium upgrades.
+1. Starting OCC teams must be created completely fresh, with no games played (of any kind), no SPPs on their players, and no prior market transactions.
 Mixed teams are not allowed.
+Stadium upgrades are allowed.

 2. Starting teams must field a minimum of 11 players.

 3. All OCC teams are forbidden to play games or engage in any other activity outside of the OCC league structure.
 This includes friendly games and player transfers.

 4. You may only have one active team.
 When you start a fresh team, your old team is abandoned.